Meet Jane Kim

-Jane Kim is a current San Francisco Supervisor and has taken the first steps to declare her candidacy for Mayor of San Francisco.
+Jane Kim is a current San Francisco Supervisor and is running for Mayor of San Francisco.
 Jane is a proven progressive leader who has fought to expand access to affordable housing, protect renters, close the income gap and improve public schools.

 Board of Supervisors

 Jane Kim was elected in 2010 to represent District 6 on the Board of Supervisors, which includes South of Market, Mission Bay, the Tenderloin, Civic Center, Treasure Island and Yerba Buena Island.
 She is the first Korean-American elected official in San Francisco and the first Asian-American candidate to win a non-historically Asian district in the city.